giosil/wcollections/README.md

 ## Revert and clean

-- `git reset –hard` to discarde any changes not committed to tracked files in the working tree
+- `git reset --hard` to discarde any changes not committed to tracked files in the working tree
 - `git clean -fxd` to delete untracked file recursively (f) and directories (d) also in .gitignore (x)

 ## Build on Jenkins